 The revenue of LLC "Torex" for 2014 year - 675 million rubles.
 On the financial level, and says that the company has invested more than 400 million rubles in the purchase of a land plot for its project of a mini-factory for 250 thousand tons of steel per year near Khabarovsk.
-According to the data on the official website of Torex Group, An investment project for the construction of the Khabarovsk Steel Plant (HSPZ) with an investment of 5 billion rubles provides for the construction of a modern steelmaking plant with the output of 250 thousand tons of cast billets per year (with the possibility of increasing the output to 310 thousand tons).
-"According to the approved schedule of construction and commissioning of the HSPZ, the full capacity output in 250 thousand tons per year of steel products will be achieved in 2018 year", the company's website says.
-In a word, the company expects to raise 5 billion rubles in funds for the production project, but it hardly has an extra billion.
+According to the data on the official website of Torex Group, an investment project for the construction of the Khabarovsk Steel Smelting Plant (KhSPZ) with an investment of 5 billion rubles provides for the construction of a modern steelmaking plant with the production of 250 thousand tons of cast billets per year (with the possibility of increasing the output to 310 thousand tons).
+"According to the approved schedule for the construction and launch of the KhSPZ, reaching the full capacity of 250 thousand tons per year of steel products will be achieved in 2018," the company's website says.
+In a word, the company expects to attract 5 billion rubles of funds for the production project, but it hardly has an extra billion.

 Question number two: does "Torex" have 10-15 billion rubles to upgrade the rolling production of "Amurmetal"?
 I think, definitely not.

 Question number three: who will consume all these products?
 Counting on the "Star" under the existing scenario is unreasonable.